apollographql/datasource-rest/README.md

 }
 ```

-##### `didReceiveResponse`
-By default, this method checks if the response was returned successfully and parses the response into the result object.
-If the response had an error, it detects which type of HTTP error and throws the error result.

-If you override this behavior, be sure to implement the proper error handling.

 ##### `didEncounterError`
 By default, this method just throws the `error` it was given.
 If you override this method, you can choose to either perform some additional logic and still throw, or to swallow the error by not throwing the error result.